-Prerequisite(s): Admission to the Practical Nursing Program
+Prerequisite(s): Admission to the Practical Nursing Program and successful completion of PN 101

-INTRODUCTION TO MENTAL HEALTH
+PN 125 INTRODUCTION TO MENTAL HEALTH

 This course is designed to present materials and create thinking relating to nursing care regarding the patient's mental health and their affective domain.
 The student will become aware of attitudes and feelings of both self and patients when faced with critical issues and decisions relating to impending surgery, loss of extremity, fright, depression, drug and alcohol abuse, dying, etc. The course includes nursing interventions and communication skills as related to the different situations.
-Credit: 1 hour - One lecture hour per week.